braintwin2026/BRAINTWIN/publications.md

         <div class="alert alert-info mb-5">
           <i class="bi bi-info-circle me-2"></i>
-          The BRAINTWIN project started in 2025.
+          The BRAINTWIN project has started in 2026.
 Publications from the project will be listed here as they become available.
 Below are key related publications from consortium members.
         </div>

         <h3 class="mb-4">Related Publications by Consortium Members</h3>